-In the Casco Antiguo of Panama there were many congregations that built churches and convents.
-First of all, the old Panama City was in Panama Viejo, but after the pirates’ sack and fire with an attempt to save the city from looting (1671), a New City was erected in Casco Antiguo.
+In the Casco Antiguo of Panama there were many congregations that built churches In the Casco Antiguo of Panama there were many congregations that built churches and convents.
+First of all, the old Panama City was in Panama Viejo, but after the pirate’s pillage and fire with an attempt to save the city from pillage (1671), a New City was erected in Casco Antiguo.
 Some of the churches and convents moved to the new city, others were built later.
 At the end my recommendation for the visit of the 7 Churches in Holy Week.

-Also known as the Metropolitan Cathedral, it was in Santa María La Antigua del Darién, then moved to Panama Viejo in 1520, burned in 1644 and rebuilt in 1652.
-After the looting of the pirates and the fire, it was built in the New City in 1674 and then 1688, it burns 3 times and one suffers an earthquake.
-It was consecrated in 1796 and in 2014 it was elevated to Minor Basilica.
+IIt also knows as the Metropolitan Cathedral, it was in Santa Maria La Antigua del Darien, then moved to Panama Viejo in 1520, burned in 1644 and rebuilt in 1652.
+After the pirate’s pillage and the fire, it was built in the New City in 1674 and then 1688, it burns 3 times and one suffers an earthquake.
+It was consecrated in 1796 and it was elevated to Minor Basilica in 2014.
 It was declared a National Historic Monument in 1941.

-It has stone walls, 2 towers plated in mother pearl, 1 crypt of the bishops, has inherited objects of the Santa María La Antigua de Darién Church, has marble altarpieces, on the facade has the apostles carved in wood, the main altarpiece is made of wood.
+It has stone walls, 2 towers plated in mother pearl, 1 crypt of the bishops, it has inherited objects of the Santa Maria La Antigua de Darien Church, has marble altarpieces, on the facade has the apostles carved in wood, the main altarpiece is made of wood.